520yrn/520yrn.github.io/_pages/Experience.md

 which enhances the data availability and accessibility.

 ## Anhui Jintian Infrastructure Design & Developing Co., Ltd.
 ### Position: Assistant of Passage Design, Jun.
 2021 – July.
-2021, <a href="https://520yrn.github.io//files/Internship Certificate.pdf"> Certificate</a>
+2021, Certificate:<a href="https://520yrn.github.io//files/Internship Certificate.pdf"> click here</a>
 - Designed efficient evacuation passages for a residential area to mitigate the risks associated with potential fire hazards
 - Developed numerical simulation to visualize and evaluate the evacuation routes